aio-libs/aiohttp/docs/client_reference.rst

 .. exception:: InvalidRedirectURL

-   Redirect URL in the server location header is malformed, e.g. it does not contain host part.
+   Redirect URL in the server location header is malformed, e.g. it does not contain host part or is not a URL at all.

    Derived from :exc:`InvalidURL`